What Is Severe OSA – Must-Know Facts

 Polysomnography, commonly referred to as a sleep study, is the most comprehensive test for diagnosing OSA.

 Conducted in a sleep center, it tracks brain activity, eye movement, heart rate, blood oxygen levels, and breathing patterns as a person sleeps.
+This in-depth analysis clearly shows how many breathing disruptions occur in an hour, confirming the presence and severity of OSA.

 Other Diagnostic Methods And Portable Sleep Monitoring Devices